 Note: Here is the commandment to attend the masjid with appropriate dressing.

-Note: Those who prevented others from the Sacred Masjid will be punished.
+Note: God will punish those who prevented others from the Sacred Masjid.

 [9:7] How can the idol worshipers have a pledge with God and with His messenger except those with whom you made a pledge at the Sacred Masjid (inda al-masjidi al-haraami)?
 As long as they are honest with you, so long you are to be honest with them.
 Indeed, God loves the righteous.